-The college supervisor is the representative of the college who facilitates communication between the college and district personnel in all matters relating to the student teacher under his/her supervision during the student teaching experience.
-All Jewell Supervisors are experienced educators who taught in K-12 schools for more three or more years.
+The College Supervisor is the representative of the college who facilitates communication between the college and district personnel in all matters relating to the Student Teacher under his/her supervision during the student teaching experience.
+All Jewell College Supervisors are experienced educators who taught in K-12 schools for more three or more years.

-The expectations of the college supervisor shall be as follows:
+The expectations of the College Supervisor shall be as follows:

-- 1. Attend the student teaching training each year. - 2.
-Attend a Missouri Educator Evaluation System (MEES) training session annually to use the Teacher Candidate Assessment Rubric (TCAR) effectively. - 3.
-Provide a general orientation to the student teaching experience for the student teacher. - 4.
-Clarify the goals and procedures of the student teaching program to the cooperating teacher and principal as necessary. - 5.
-Analyze and respond to student teacher communications to determine if problems are developing. - 6.
-Evaluate lesson plans to assist the student in developing instructional planning and implementation skills. - 7.
-Regularly observe, at least five times each semester, the student teacher actively teaching to evaluate and encourage the development of the student teacher's professional skills. - 8.
-During each observation evaluate appropriate MEES Standards and provide student teacher with written feedback.
+- 1. Attend the student teaching training each year (for 2024-2025, this will take place on August 10).
+This meeting will also serve as a required annual training session on the Missouri Educator Evaluation System (MEES). - 2.
+Provide a general orientation to the student teaching experience for the Student Teacher, including a review of relevant policies and confirmation of daily, weekly, monthly schedules. - 3.
+Clarify the policies, schedule, and procedures of the student teaching program to the Cooperating Teacher and principal as necessary - 4.
+Facilitate, analyze, and respond to Student Teacher and Cooperating Teacher communications to determine if problems are developing - 5.
+Verify completion of daily lesson plans via Brightspace LMS.
+Evaluate lesson plans to assist the student in developing instructional planning and implementation skills. - 6.
+Regularly observe, at least six documented times each semester, the Student Teacher actively teaching to evaluate and encourage the development of the Student Teacher's professional skills.
+During each observation, the College Supervisor will evaluate appropriate MEES Standards and provide Student Teacher with written feedback - 7.
+Complete the MEES TCAR required by DESE.
+12 TCAR evaluations (6 per semester) must be done over the course of the student teaching experience.
+This will be done digitally through OneDrive/SharePoint. - 8.
+Maintain weekly contact with the Cooperating Teacher to discuss specific strengths and weaknesses of the Student Teacher and set goals for coaching.

-- 9. Maintain contact with the cooperating teacher to discuss specific strengths and weaknesses of the student teacher and set goals for coaching. - 10.
-Serve as a bridge between the student teacher and the cooperating teacher by facilitating communication and collaboration. - 11.
-Confer with the student teacher after the observation to help the student deal with specific issues and continue their progress. - 12.
-Complete the MEES TCAR sent by DESE and email them to clinical fieldwork coordinator.
-12 TCAR evaluations (6 per semester) must be done over the course of the student teaching experience. - 13.
-Assign the course grade for the student teaching experience on the basis of personal observation of the student teachers' classroom instructional behavior as measured against the performance standards in the student teaching rubric and considering the recommendation of the cooperating teacher and in consultation with the building principal and/or other professional educational personnel as deemed appropriate by the college supervisor.
+- 9. Confer with the Student Teacher weekly and after each observation to help the student deal with specific issues and continue their progress - 10.
+Supply updates to the Director of Teacher Education about Student Teacher performance, attendance, professionalism, or preparation. - 11.
+Assign the course grade for the student teaching experience on the basis of personal observation of the Student Teachers' classroom instructional behavior as measured against the performance standards in the student teaching rubric and considering the recommendation of the Cooperating Teacher and in consultation with the building principal and/or other professional educational personnel as deemed appropriate by the College Supervisor.